 How to Sue Your Creditors in Small Claims Court

-We bet you did not know you can sue a creditor or a credit bureau for violating the Fair Debt Collection Practices Act.
-And, these violations happen all the time to poor unsuspecting consumers who don't have a clue what their rights are - let alone know that they can sue them for these violations.
+Did you know you can sue a creditor or a credit bureau for violating the Fair Debt Collection Practices Act?
+Violations happen all the time to unsuspecting consumers who don't have a clue as to what their rights are — let alone that they can sue someone for these violations.

-Consumers are being hurt right and left by the carelessness of creditors, credit bureaus and unethical practices of collection agencies.
+Consumers are being hurt all the time by the carelessness of creditors and unethical practices of collection agencies and credit bureaus.
 By pointing out these violations, you can make them back down and remove negative entries.
-You Can Fight Back!
-The law specifically allows you can take these losers to court and win money!
+You can fight back!
+The law specifically allows you can take these people to court and win money.
 Wouldn't you like to use the money you win from your creditors to pay off your debts?

 Suing a Creditor or Credit Bureau in Small Claims Court

 Most companies are not going to change their ways unless it is in their best interest to do so.
 All of these companies have stockholders to report to, so if one of their practices is costing them a better bottom line, you better believe they will act to change their ways.
 One of these ways is for you the consumer, to take action legally against these companies when your rights have been violated.

 Each violation can be a $1,000 fine, so it's money in your pocket.
 In addition, you are going to help make someone else's life better by suing someone who has broken the law.
 If everyone took action when their rights were violated, the credit bureaus would lose a fortune in legal disputes.
 It's time to protect your rights as a consumer as well as protecting the rights of your fellow United States citizens.